sst/sst/www/docs/clients/topic.md

 description: "Overview of the `topic` module."
 ---

-Overview of the `topic` client in the `@serverless-stack/node` package.
+Overview of the `topic` module in the `@serverless-stack/node` package.

 ```ts
 import { ... } from "@serverless-stack/node/topic"
 ```

-The `topic` client has the following exports.
+The `topic` module has the following exports.

 ---